smartin1296/prismrcl-quickstart/README.md

 # Getting Started with PrismRCL

-PrismRCL is a Windows-based AI classification algorithm that supports image, text, and tabular data classification.
+PrismRCL is a Windows-based (AMD or Intel i-Series CPU) AI classification algorithm that supports image, text, and tabular data classification.
 This guide will help you get started with basic setup and usage.

 ## Installation